How to Grow Squash in Containers Without It Taking Over Your Patio

 The Soil Recipe That Actually Works

 Container plants can’t send roots deep into the earth to find nutrients.
 They only get what you give them.
-It’s either compacted potting mix from last year or fresh, rich dirt.
+It’s either compacted potting mix from last year or fresh, rich soil.
+You can’t just dig a hole and walk away.

 Stop Buying Vining Varieties

+Here’s where most people mess up.
 You have to look for specific words on the seed packet.
 Honestly, bush varieties are the only ones you should look at for pots.
 They stay compact and grow in a tight cluster rather than sending out long runners.

 • Bush Delicata: Sweet, edible skin and stays in a tidy three-foot mound.
+One of the few container-friendly winter squashes.

 • Pattypan (Scallop Squash): Grows like a small shrub and produces fast.
+Harvest at 3-4 inches diameter every couple days or production stalls.

 Hand Pollination Saves the Day

 Squash plants produce separate male and female flowers.
 Bees usually do the heavy lifting of moving pollen between them.
-But if your container is up on a third-floor balcony, the bees might not find it.
+But if your container is on a third-floor balcony, the bees might not find it.

 The Watering Rule You Can’t Ignore